Legendary investor Philip Fisher bought a little radio company called Motorola

 Instead of thinking about when to sell, perhaps the more intelligent question to ask is the inverted one: When should we never sell?
-The answer leads us to the "sit on your rear" philosophy that has worked so well for many of history's finest investors.
+The answer leads us to the "sit on your butt" philosophy that has worked so well for many of history's finest investors.

 If we can identify a few businesses that investors should have never sold, we can work backward to extract a few salient characteristics and then use them in our search for the next never-sell investment.